 GIO has a Risk Management Team to assist our customers better manage their OHS and Injury Management systems and obligations.

-If your injured worker is incapacitated for more than 5 days, a Return-to-Work (RTW) plan or Injury Management Plan (IMP) must be completed.
-The RTW Plan and IMP should be tailored to suit the particular needs of the injured worker.
+If your injured worker is incapacitated for more than 5 days, and incapacity is ongoing, a Return to Work Plan and Injury Management Plan must be completed.
+These plans should be tailored to suit the particular needs of the injured worker.

-Suitable duties are developed in consultation with the injured worker's nominated treating doctor and must consider the worker's current work capacity and medical advice.
-Please refer to the WorkCover Tasmania Register of Alternate Duties within the Workplace guide for more information.
+Suitable duties are developed in consultation with the injured worker's Primary Treating Medical Practitioner and must consider the worker's current work capacity and medical advice.
+Please refer to the WorkCover Tasmania Register of Alternate Duties.

 We provide a range of monthly and online reporting tools designed to help you track your claims performance and assist you in identifying risk management strategies, including: